 The organization’s roots, oddly enough, lie in South Korea.
 Its founder, Dr. Woomyung Choe, came to the U.S. to complete his medical training as an oncologist and, after also earning a bachelor’s degree in music at Skidmore College and studying at the Pierre Monteux School in Hancock, Maine, decided that Orange County needed a symphony.
 (He had first been exposed to Western music listening to Gregorian chants sung by priests who were part of a French Catholic delegation to Korea.)
 Today the orchestra survives largely through donations.

 The Greater Newburgh Symphony Orchestra also supports a chorale with 30 to 35 members that performs twice a year.
 It rehearses each Tuesday at 7 p.m. at St. George’s Episcopal Church in Newburgh.
 An audition is not required.
 Contact Peter Sipple at firstname.lastname@example.org or 845-534-2864.

 Its conductor and director, Ger, is an Australian whose repertoire spans orchestral, operatic and choral music.
 He was hired in 2016 after a two-year search that saw 100 candidates whittled to four finalists, each of whom led one performance during the 2015-16 season as a guest conductor.

 Ger also conducts at a synagogue in Manhattan and for a youth orchestra in Connecticut and travels the world as a guest conductor and for speaking engagements.

 “Most of the candidates [for conducting jobs] have this kind of resumé,” Bliss says.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.